HEADINGTON, OXFORD

 10 St Andrew’s Road in 1813

-The engraving on the right by G. Hollis shows the house in 1813, when it had three dormer windows.
+The engraving on the right by G. Hollis shows the house in 1813, when it had three dormer windows (of which only one survives).

-At the time of the 1881 census 10 St Andrew’s Road was occupied by James Patrick Clarke, a Clerk in the Royal Engineers Department, and his wife Mary Anne (both aged 68), and one servant.
+At the time of the 1881 census 10 St Andrew’s Road (then called Church Road) was still occupied by Clarke, who was a Clerk in the Royal Engineers Department, and his wife Mary Anne (both aged 68), and one servant.
 Ten years later, the 1891 census shows that their unmarried daughter, Miss M. E. B. Clarke, then aged aged 50, had come to live with them.
 By 1896 Mr and Mrs Clarke were both dead, but their daughter remained in the house and in 1897, as Digby Latimer half a century before, became Churchwarden of St Andrew’s.

 © Stephanie Jenkins